DeSclafani allows 1 run, Schebler homers; Reds top Indians | WHIZ News

-CLEVELAND (AP) — Anthony DeSclafani allowed one run in seven innings, Scott Schebler was 4 for 5 with a homer, and the Cincinnati Reds defeated the Cleveland Indians 7-5 on Monday night.
+CLEVELAND (AP) — Anthony DeSclafani gave the Cincinnati Reds seven strong innings Monday night.

+Raisel Iglesias made sure they hung on in a tense ninth for a 7-5 win over the Cleveland Indians.

 DeSclafani (4-1) held the Indians to five hits.
 Yonder Alonso’s solo homer broke Cleveland’s 17-inning scoreless streak in the fourth.

 DeSclafani, making his seventh start, strained his left oblique in spring training and began the season on the 60-day disabled list.
-The right-hander missed last season because of a sprained elbow ligament.
+The right-hander missed last season because of a sprained elbow ligament and made his longest outing in two years.

+“That was great for me, getting through the seventh inning,” DeSclafani said.
+“It was kind of a milestone since I’ve come back and felt real good.”

 Votto hit a fifth-inning home run off Mike Clevinger (7-4), who matched a career high with 11 strikeouts in six-plus innings.
-Cleveland’s right-hander allowed five runs.
+Cleveland’s right-hander allowed five runs and needed two outstanding defensive plays to keep the Indians in the game.

-Jason Kipnis hit a two-run homer in the ninth off Amir Garrett, cutting the lead to 7-3.
-Raisel Iglesias relieved with two on and one out.
-Francisco Lindor’s sacrifice fly and Michael Brantley’s RBI double made it a two-run game.

-Iglesias struck out All-Star Jose Ramirez on three pitches for his 18th save.

 Schebler had an RBI single in the seventh and a two-run homer in the ninth.